 Some are permanent museum installations, but many more are private, commissioned by an elite roster of collectors eager to have a home version.
 Turrell has been talking with Kanye West, a good friend, about making one for his ranch at the foot of the Wyoming mountains. (“I really do think of him as perhaps the most creative person I’ve ever known,” Turrell said.)

 Closer to home, another local museum is in very early talks about installing a Skyspace to capture the legendary North Atlantic light that has enthralled generations of American artists.
-It’s too soon to say which, but the link from 18th-century Luminists like Fitz-Henry Lane through the decades to Turrell feels intuitive, a long arc touching ground.
+It’s too soon to say which, but Turrell’s link to 18th-century Luminist painters like Fitz-Henry Lane feels intuitive, a long arc touching ground.